SannatKumar/auth_refresh_token/Backend/Readme.md

 Run the command:
 $npm start

-This shoul run now the typescript file.
+This should run now the typescript file.

+Install Express, Express is a popular framework for nodejs.
+The installation command:

+$npm i express

+Also install the dev dependencies for typescript

+$npm i -D @types/express